Stop Biting Your Nails - Homemade Solutions for It

-Onychophagy is the medical term for a nail biting habit.
-This habit could be from boredom, anxiety, nerves, or fear.
+Onychophagy is the medical term for biting your nails and you should stop doing it.
+This habit could stem from boredom, anxiety, nerves, or fear.

 Besides being an aesthetic problem, it can also cause skin infections in your cuticles or fingers.
-This is why it is so important to not bite your nails.
+This is why it’s so important to stop biting your nails.

-Here, we’ll give you some homemade ways to help.
+Today we’ll give you some homemade remedies that can help.

 Can I really stop biting my nails?